bernardosulzbach/bernardosulzbach.github.io/random/computational-photography.md

-can be done to get images that capture a wider dynamic range is to use multiple low dynamic range pictures, combine their radiance values into a high dynamic range image and use a tone mapping operator in order to get a low dynamic range image which contains now more details.
+can be done to get images that capture a wider dynamic range is to use multiple low dynamic range pictures, combine their radiance values into a high dynamic range image and use a tone mapping operator in order to get a low dynamic range image which contains more details.

 Irradiance can be approximated from pixel values by undoing the gamma transformation, then using the inverse of the camera response curve (a curve